danthegoodman1/Percolators/crdb/README.md

 For prewrite, we can dual-insert both the data, and the lock like a normal atomic batch.

-For prewrite, we need to both delete the lock, and insert the write row.
-We write the write record first to serve as a "commit intent", then delete the lock.
-This way if the transaction ever crashes between commit intent and deleting the lock, another transaction can detect roll forward by looking for a write record pointing to the corresponding value (and optionally an existing lock).
-This transaction would then have to perform the extra step of clearing the lock, while still rolling the transaction forward.
+For write, we need to both delete the lock, and insert the write record in the same atomic transaction (assuming that we still have the lock).
+To use a transaction for this purpose would be comical.

 ## Rollbacks